 Common trigger foods include:

 Although milk has long been heralded as a remedy for symptoms of heartburn and acid reflux, it is unclear if it is actually effective at providing relief.
-Some evidence suggests that calcium content and the pH levels in milk may alleviate heartburn, but the fat in milk may have a negative impact by stimulating the production of stomach acid and relaxing the LES.
+Some evidence suggests that calcium content and the pH levels in milk may temporarily alleviate heartburn, but the fat and protein in milk may have a negative impact by stimulating the production of stomach acid and relaxing the LES.
 Plant-based milk, on the other hand, is a healthier alternative.
 Almond milk has a slightly higher pH level than cow's milk, meaning it may help to neutralise stomach acid.

 Fill out a short